sidharth2189/CarND-LaneLines-P1/README.md

 A pipeline for line identification that takes road images from a video as input and returns an annotated video stream as output, with the lane lines identified on road.
 Some information regarding this folder as below.

-1) 'test_images' file contains few images that have been lane detected. the outputs of those images are also in the same folder.
+1) 'test_images' file contains few images that have been lane detected.
+The outputs of those images are also in the same folder.

 2) 'test_videos' file contains front view video streams while driving a vehicle on a road.